19hours/sg-statutes/Acts/Mental Capacity Act.md

 (b) to consent to a patient’s being given medical treatment for mental disorder,

-if, at the time when it is proposed to treat the patient, his treatment is regulated by the Mental Health (Care and Treatment) Act 2008.
+if, at the time when it is proposed to treat the patient, his treatment is regulated by the Mental Health (Care and Treatment) Act 2008 (Act 21 of 2008).

 (2) In this section, “treatment” and “mental disorder” have the same meanings as in the Mental Health (Care and Treatment) Act 2008.

+[UK MCA 2005, s.
+28]

 ### Voting rights

 28\.
 Nothing in this Act permits a decision on voting at an election for any public office, or at a national referendum, to be made on behalf of a person.

+[UK MCA 2005, s.
+29]

 ### Scope of Act

 29\.
 For the avoidance of doubt, it is hereby declared that nothing in this Act is to be taken to affect the law relating to murder, culpable homicide not amounting to murder or abetment of suicide.

+[UK MCA 2005, s.
+62]

 ## PART VII